-Several in vitro studies have suggested that co-culturing a mixture of MSCs and chondrocytes increases matrix formation7-10.
-In these mixtures, the chondrocytes could immediately start forming cartilage and trophic effects due to the growth factors released in the system would boost this further.
-However, these in vitro studies are by necessity short-term studies and it is therefore not clear how these differences develop in the longer term and if they are maintained.
-To our knowledge, the only in vivo study used a rat model and found no difference in quality of cartilage defect repair 12 weeks after implanting scaffolds with either a 90:10 MSC:chondrocyte mixture or pure chondrocytes but did not study other time points.
+Several in vitro studies have suggested that co-culturing a mixture of MSCs and chondrocytes increases matrix formation.^{7,10,11} In these mixtures, the chondrocytes could immediately start forming cartilage, and trophic effects due to the growth factors released in the system would boost this effect further.8 However, these in vitro studies are, by necessity, short-term studies, and it is therefore not clear how these differences develop in the longer term if they are maintained.
+To our knowledge, the only in vivo study used a rat model and found no difference in quality of cartilage defect repair 12 weeks after implanting scaffolds with either a 90:10 MSC:chondrocyte mixture or pure chondrocytes but did not study other time points.12

 In Part II of our work, we aim to explore the longer term patterns over time of cartilage defect healing following implantation of mixtures of MSCs and chondrocytes at various ratios, and investigate the differences between them.
-The plan of the paper is as follows.
-In the section Mathematical model, we state the model equations, boundary and initial conditions.
-Next, Results shows the results of simulations for five co-implantation ratios and their comparison with respect to matrix density levels over healing time.
-Results showing sensitivity to variations in coimplantation ratios are also considered here, in particular, comparisons are made with 100% stem cells (ASI) and 100% chondrocytes (ACI) implantations.
-Finally, section Discussion explores the implications of the model results on co-culture cell therapy and future work.
-We refer the interested reader to Campbell et al. where full details of non-dimensionalisation and a sensitivity analysis of the model has been conducted, which will not be shown here.
+The plan of the article is as follows.
+In the section 'Mathematical model', we state the model equations, boundary and initial conditions.
+Next, section 'Results' shows the results of simulations for five co-implantation ratios and their comparison with respect to matrix density levels over healing time.
+Results showing sensitivity to variations in co-implantation ratios are also considered here, in particular, comparisons are made with 100% stem cell (ASI) and 100% chondrocyte